defenseunicorns/uds-package-gitlab/docs/configuration.md

 ### Manual Database Connection

-If you are using the UDS Postgres Operator or another external database that uses usernames/passwords you can use the following Helm overrides to configure it:
+If you are using the [UDS Postgres Operator](https://github.com/defenseunicorns/uds-package-postgres-operator/) or another external database that uses usernames/passwords you can use the following Helm overrides to configure it:

 #### `uds-gitlab-config` chart:

 > [!IMPORTANT]
-> The `postgres.password` setting is not applicable when using the UDS Postgres Operator package or when supplying a secret manually.
+> The `postgres.password` setting is not applicable when using the UDS Postgres Operator package or when supplying a secret manually!

 - `postgres.password` - provides a password to generate a secret to pass to GitLab